 - Anyone can make a complaint.

-- Only complaints relating to alleged breaches of prohibited conduct under the National Integrity Framework can be submitted to Sport Integrity Australia.
+- Only complaints relating to anti-doping rule violations, alleged breaches of prohibited conduct under the National Integrity Framework relating to Child Safeguarding and Discrimination can be submitted to Sport Integrity Australia.

 - Complaints can only be actioned if the person who allegedly committed the behaviour is bound by our sport (i.e. they must have agreed to be bound by the policy via membership or agreement).

 - Complaints relating to selections, governance, personal grievances, whistleblower or code of conduct are not covered under the National Integrity Framework.
-Complaints of this nature should be submitted to [sport to expand].
+Complaints of this nature should be submitted to Australian Kendo Renmei.

-To report a breach of an integrity policy, submit directly to Sport Integrity Australia via:
+Report a breach of an integrity policy relating to Child Safeguarding and Discrimination directly through the Sport Integrity Australia website.